Va1orance/thumlay/sfb-ranking.md

 - Decent keymap
 - Average SFS%

+Bonus:
+- Well optimized for e200 (no obvious scissors or sfbs)

   But keep this in mind:
   - Q position (top left ring) wasted.
   - LHM column has relatively high movement.